Cisco Aguilar: Career

-Nevada secretary of state
+Nevada Secretary of State

 Aguilar announced his candidacy to become secretary of state of Nevada for the 2022 election; his predecessor, Barbara Cegavske, a Republican, was ineligible to run again due to strict absolute lifetime term limit laws.

 Unopposed in the Democratic Party's primary election, he faced Republican nominee Jim Marchant in the general election.
 Marchant, a prominent QAnon conspiracy theorist and one-term Nevada assemblyman, lost to Aguilar by a little over 2%.
 Marchant is also an election denier who believed the 2020 election was stolen from President Donald Trump.
-His victory made him the first Latino Nevada secretary of state.
+Aguilar's victory made him the first Latino Nevada secretary of state.

 Aguilar supported a bipartisan bill signed by Republican Governor Joe Lombardo enacted by the Democratic-majority state legislature which makes harassing election workers a felony in Nevada.

 In the highly contentious 2020 and 2024 presidential elections, both with narrow margins of victory, has put Nevada's election system in the national spotlight.
 Aguilar has spent much of his time as secretary of state educating national and local press about Nevada law, which is largely the reason for the delays after election day.
 Nevada's ballot counting speed has, at least since 2020, become the subject of memes and broader internet culture.

 Nevada law requires that all registered voters receive a mail in ballot which they may use in lieu of in person voting.
 However, mail and ballot signatures must match the signature on file at the Nevada Department of Motor Vehicles.
 If the signature does not match, voters are given time to complete a process to verify their signature and have their vote counted.
 Letters are also given a period of time to correct their signature, which must be verified by election workers.
 In the 2024 election, approximately 14,000 ballots had errors that needed to be corrected with November 12 being the latest deadline.